hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 --------------

 This interactive app allows you to run an RStudio session on the cluster.
-In the 'Toolchain year and R version' drop-down menu, you can control the R installation that will be used for this session (e.g. the `R/4.2.2-foss-2022b` module).
+In the 'Toolchain year and R version' drop-down menu, you can choose the version of R module that would be loaded for your session (such as `R/4.2.2-foss-2022b`).
-Additionally, the R-bundle-CRAN and R-bundle-Bioconductor modules can be loaded on top of the base R module to provide easy access to hundreds of preinstalled packages.
+Additionally, the `R-bundle-CRAN` and `R-bundle-Bioconductor` modules can be loaded on top of the base R module to provide easy access to hundreds of preinstalled packages.

 It is also possible to use locally installed R packages with RStudio, see :ref:`R package management<r_package_management_standard_lib>`.